Boeing in Africa

 Industrial Partnerships

-Boeing works with suppliers in Ethiopia, Morocco, and South Africa, with partnerships valued at approximately $40 million.
+Boeing has formed partnerships with suppliers in Ethiopia, Morocco, and South Africa, valued at approximately $60 million.

-In 2008, Boeing expanded its wire harness procurement in Africa by collaborating with Ethiopian Airlines to establish a manufacturing facility in Addis Ababa.
-Ethiopian Airlines also produces thermo-acoustic insulation blankets for the 737 MAX through a joint venture with Italian Boeing supplier Geven-SkyTecno.
+In 2008, Boeing collaborated with Ethiopian Airlines to create a manufacturing facility in Addis Ababa, producing wire harnesses and thermo-acoustic insulation blankets for the 737 MAX through a joint venture with Geven-SkyTecno.

 Airplane circling globe